Coast (magazine): Reader events

 Coast holds an annual beach clean in collaboration with the Marine Conservation Society.
 Beaches cleaned so far include Southwold, East Wittering, Holkham and Weston-super-Mare (May 2011).
 Further events included an annual coastal walk, a reader Learn to Sail Day, and a day out at the De La Warr Pavilion.

 Competitions

 Competitions are an annual photographic competition (results announced in the March issue), and a Coast Quilt competition held in association with Runaway Coast.

-Awards won
+Awards

 Coast won Best Specialist Consumer Magazine at the PPA Awards in 2009.
-Coast stylist Abigail Edwards won Best Work by a Freelance at the Red Carpet Awards in 2011.
-Coast has also been shortlisted numerous times for PPA Awards and editor Clare Gogerty has been nominated five times for a BSME Award.